MahmoudAshours/SimpleLB/README.md

 1. The load balancer initializes a Redis sorted set with all backend server ports, each with an initial score of 0
 2. When a request comes in:
-   - The server with the lowest score is selected
+   - The server with the lowest score (fewest active connections) is selected using `ZRangeWithScores`
-   - Its score is incremented by 1
+   - Its score is incremented by 1 to represent an active connection
    - The request is forwarded to that server
-   - Upon completion, the server's score is decremented by 1
+   - Upon completion, the server's score is decremented by 1, indicating the connection is closed

+This implementation of the Least Connections algorithm ensures that traffic is distributed based on actual server load rather than simple round-robin distribution, potentially leading to better resource utilization.

 ## Areas for Improvement